Antarctica 2018 FAQ

 Anything special I need to do with my laptop to prepare for this expedition?

-Yes.
 Before you leave home for the expedition, launch Lightroom (and Photoshop if you have it) and make sure it connects to Adobe over the internet.
 It's good to check for updates, as well.
-Be sure you don't have too many copies of LR and PS installed on different machines.
-Test LR and PS on your laptop with Wi-Fi turned off, to make sure it launches and works for you.
+Be sure you don't have too many copies of Lightroom and Photoshop installed on different machines.
+Test Lightroom and Photoshop on your laptop with Wi-Fi turned off, to make sure it launches and works for you.
 It's a good time to make sure you have your laptop power supply and your card reader packed!

 How do we deal with our gear in the zodiacs?

 Try to be"light, nimble, and quick."
 Typically, carrying two cameras for our shore excursions is all you would need.
 One body with a short zoom (like a 24-70/24-105mm) and another body with your longer zoom (100-400, 80-400, 28-300, 70-200).
 Sure, maybe you want to put a wider angle lens in a pocket, just "in case”.
 Memory cards, spare batteries, lens cloth, and that's pretty much all you need.
 The zodiac rides are typically very calm and very smooth, with little to no splashing, but of course you need to be prepared for anything.
 For this reason, it's advisable to have your gear in a dry bag.
 Some will put their backpack into a dry bag (this is perfectly fine).
 But a really good choice is to have a small dry bag into which you will put your two cameras for the zodiac ride (something like a 20L or 30L dry bag).
 Here's an example of a small camera holster with body and 100-400 lens, and a second lens, and here's that holster in a dry bag.

 How do I carry my gear when on land?